afriedsam/afriedsam/README.md

 ## 👨‍💼 Professional Experience

+### 🐶 Datadog, Software Engineering Intern – Summer 2024
+- Intern on AAA Core Access Team
+- Created usage tracking features for App Keys, Users, Service Accounts and IP Allowlist
+- Added new IP Allowlist features to support batch adding previously used IP addresses to allowlist
+- Migrated IP Allowlist endpoints from Python to Go, reducing latency by up to 95% in some cases.
+  - Led database schema splitout to support the migration.

 ### 🏦 Ninth Wave, Software Engineering Intern – Summer 2023
 - Developed an API that links SQL databases with front-end dashboards, enhancing financial data exchange for Ninth Wave's institutional clients.
 - Utilized technologies such as SQL, Spring-Boot, and Java.